MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 ### CreationPolicy and Signals

 CloudFormation in a way is dumb.
 If we'd create EC2 instance using User Data, then there is no clear way to make sure that EC2 is running correctly.
 That is where `CreationPolicy` works.
-Using CreationPolicy it goes through the same motions as before, but differently, waits for a signal from EC2 instance before moving it into completed state.
+Using CreationPolicy it goes through the same motions as before, but differently, waits for a signal from EC2 instance before moving it into completed state. `cfn-signal -e $? ...` communicates with CloudFormation and command `-e $?` check previous `cfn-init` command's status and sends it to CloudFormation.